 5 rules of leadership studied from actions of world leaders amidst COVID-19

 COVID-19 has transformed a lot of things, mainly how the business operates.
 Most of the sectors of the economy are in red.
 For instance, aviation, tourism, manufacturing, and financial services, etc. have witnessed a dip in the growth of about 14.6% to 19.5%.
 Business leaders have been struggling to maintain falling revenues by taking harsh decisions such as lay-offs, salary cuts, delayed salaries.
-Apart from businesses, leadership skills of world political leaders have come under the lens.
+Apart from businesses, the leadership skills of world political leaders have come under the lens.
 Leaders like Jacinda Ardern (Prime Minister of New Zealand) showed the world what it takes to fight an unprecedented pandemic like COVID-19.

 Serve the people